flutter/devtools/docs/index.md

 ## What is it?

 Dart DevTools is a suite of performance tools for Dart and Flutter.
-It's currently in preview release, but we're actively working improvements and on shipping new versions.
+It's currently in preview release, but we're actively working on improvements and on shipping new versions.

 ## What can I do with it?